 7. Quinoa to amaranth

-The seed from Peru and Bolivia [South America] is sought after by fitness seekers for its higher protein content which is gluten free and consumed as an unprocessed whole grain.
+The seed from Peru and Bolivia [South America] is sought after by fitness seekers for its high protein content which is gluten free and consumed as an unprocessed whole grain.
 An alternative is amaranth, the pseudo-cereal [also a seed] which originated from the west but is cultivated in Himalayan regions.
 It not only packs a punch with high quality protein as it contains an essential amino acid lysine which is lacking in other cereals but also supplies iron, calcium, and potassium.

 8. Seaweed to dill leaves

 The dietary staple from Japan is now the most sought after gourmet shopping.
-The star is an algae growing wild along the shores [Nori, Kelp, sea lettuce], a powerhouse of nutrients with omega 3, calcium, magnesium, potassium, chlorophyll, vitamin B12, and high fibre.
+The star is an algae growing wild along the shores [Nori, Kelp, sea lettuce], a powerhouse of nutrients with omega-3, calcium, magnesium, potassium, chlorophyll, vitamin B12, and high fibre.
 However it seems to be an acquired taste.
 A similar flavourful herb is dill with antimicrobial and anti-inflammatory influence with identical goodness.

 9. Wild Salmon to sardines